SamuilNikolov/bandwidth-buddy/AI_INTEGRATION_EXPLANATION.md

 #### Option B: One Chat Per Evaluation (Current, but with explicit session IDs)

-This is essentially what you have now, but you could add session tracking:
+This matches the current implementation, with optional session tracking:

 ```javascript
 let sessionCounter = 0;